charlierobson/In_nihilum_reverteris/md/C.md

 ÄExcuse me for a moment,Å he said. ÄI must just go and powder my nose.Å

 He walked into the toilet, turned on the tap and immersed his hands and face in cold water.
 The world was spinning in front of his eyes. ÇProphet?
-What fucking prophet?\!É he thought feverishly. ÇWhat apocalypse?\!
-ItÉs sheer madness\!É
+What fucking prophet?!É he thought feverishly. ÇWhat apocalypse?!
+ItÉs sheer madness!É

 When he returned to the table some ten or so minutes later, Anton was sitting there alone.